Ombi-app/Ombi.Docs/docs/settings/customization.md

 === "Reverse proxy without SSL"
     With a subdomain: `http://ombi.example.com`
     With a baseurl: `http://site.example.com/ombi`
-    This would be if you have Ombi configured behind a reverse proxy, with SSL enabled.
+    This would be if you have Ombi configured behind a reverse proxy, without SSL enabled.
     _This is not recommended._
     _If you have a reverse proxy in play, put SSL on it with something like [Let'sEncrypt](https://letsencrypt.org/)._